OpenMined/.github/.github/pull_request_template.md

 ## Description
-Please include a summary of the change, the motivation, and any additionl context that will help others understand your PR.
+Please include a summary of the change, the motivation, and any additional context that will help others understand your PR.
 If it closes one or more open issues, [please tag them as described here](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

 ## Affected Dependencies
 List any dependencies that are required for this change.